 There are still several countries in the world where polio remains, including Afghanistan, Pakistan, and Nigeria.
-Polio was also identified in the sewer system in Israel late last year for the first time in a decade.
-No cases of illness in that country have been confirmed.
 There is a large global campaign to completely eradicate polio from the earth, but until then, it remains important to complete your child’s vaccination schedule.

 Most people who receive the vaccine have no side effects.
 There is always a chance of soreness at the site of injection.
 According to the Centers for Diseases Control and Prevention vaccine information sheet there has never been a serious reaction reported.
 People who are allergic to neomycin, streptomycin, or polymyxin B should be cautious and discuss their risk with their doctor before receiving the vaccine as it may be contained in very small amounts of these.